Welcome to my Old Home Page (You can find the new one here)

-I am joining the mathematics department at the University of Wisconsin-Madison in the fall, meanwhile I am a postdoctoral fellow at the Lawrence Berkeley National Laboratory in the Mathematics group led by James Sethian, working primarily with Lin Lin.
-Before, I was a visiting assistant professor at the Department of Mathematics at the University of California, Irvine, working with Pr.
-Hongkai Zhao.
-I graduated in June 2015 from MIT with a Ph.D. in Mathematics under the direction of Pr.
-Laurent Demanet.
+I am an assistant professor in the Department of Mathematics at the University of Wisconsin-Madison, where I belong to the Applied and Computational Mathematics group.
+I am also an affiliate of the Institute for Foundations of Data Science (IFDS) at the Wisconsin Institute for Discovery (WID).
+Prior to UW-Madison, I was a postdoctoral fellow at the Lawrence Berkeley National Laboratory in the Mathematics group led by James Sethian, working primarily with Lin Lin., and I was a visiting assistant professor at the Department of Mathematics at the University of California, Irvine, working with Hongkai Zhao.
+I graduated in June 2015 from MIT with a Ph.D. in Mathematics under the direction of Laurent Demanet.
 I am a former student of École Polytechnique and University Pierre et Marie Curie Paris VI.

 I am particularly interested in Machine Learning, Numerical Analysis, Scientific Computing, Wave Propagation and Inverse Problems.
-My research has three main venues:
+Broadly speaking my research has four main venues:

-- to develop new algorithms within the framework of deep learning to scientific computing problems;
+- to develop new algorithms within the framework of deep learning to scientific computing problems with a focus in quantum chemisty (specifically density functional theory) and inverse problems;

 - to develop fast and scalable algorithms for high-frequency computational wave propagation, i.e., algorithms with runtimes that scale linearly, or better, with respect to the number of unknowns, and that can be seamlessly parallelized;